-£484 MILLION IN FREE SHARES AND BONUSES PAID TO EMPLOYEES SINCE 2006

-83 per cent paid to pub staff
+£484 MILLION IN FREE SHARES AND BONUSES PAID TO EMPLOYEES SINCE 2006 83 per cent paid to pub staff since the early 1980s, Wetherspoon has awarded bonuses, free shares and 'share options' to pub employees.

 The current scheme of paying monthly bonuses to all pub employees, subject to certain criteria, started in 1998, with a government-approved free share scheme introduced in 2003.
 Bonuses and share schemes provide an extra incentive for people to stay with the company: there are 16 employees who have worked for the company for over 30 years, 562 for over 20 years, 3,581 for over 10 years and 10,313 for over five years.